stef-coenen/thebrownfox-blog/_posts/2017-05-09-atomic-design-applied.markdown

 But where do you put it?
 If you don't have much structure, you might just put it into the header file and be done with it.

 But as it goes later on you will of course need that same styling applied on the search.
-That is, for some crazy reason the search should also appear half-way the page (perhaps someone from markting asked you?).
+That is, for some crazy reason the search should also appear half-way the page (perhaps someone from marketing asked you?).
 So what do you do, you change the selector and create the following:

 {% highlight css linenos %}
     .search .btn-search {